 “Send her all of her might.”

 When I think of “might”, strength – power – brute force, I typically associate it with a universal power source.
-As in, “Lord, send me strength”.
+As in, “God, send me strength”.

-As in that example, I think of it as strength from outside of me, strength that is not my own, strength not readily available to me.
+As such, I think of it as strength from outside of me, strength that is not my own, strength not readily available to me.

 Strength I need.

-At the first thought of this maybe being a cute idea but not really practical or not really as elegant of a model for how we may consider petitioning for strength ascribed to a higher power, I thought of how the model looks in real life.
-I know it is in my personal nature to request the gifts of other people that, in some way or another, I have within myself.
+At first this seemed to be a cute idea but not really practical or not really as elegant of a model for how we may consider petitioning for strength.
+I thought of how the model looks in real life.
+For example, I know I often request the gifts of other people that, in some way or another, I have within myself.